RUKVITHREDDY-1/Resume/README.md

 # Resume
 Welcome to the repository for my personal resume website.
 This website serves as an online portfolio and showcases my professional experience, skills, and projects.
-Feel free to explore and learn more about my background and capabilities.
+Feel free to explore and learn more about my background and capabilities.It is done just to be used as a template for users.

 ## Table of Contents